Sale is Ending soon!

 Oat Milk's Story

 Its inception dates back to the late '90s at Lund University in Sweden.
-A complete novelty back then, it didn't garner much interest.
+As a complete novelty back then, it didn't garner much interest.
 However, when the concept was introduced to the U.S. market in 2017 through the Oatly brand, it soon became a hit.
 Very characteristic of the times, much of its popularity can be attributed to the influence of social media.
-People have certainly seen oat milk at stores before.
-Still, they didn't pay it any mind until they started seeing it featured on Instagram, frequently presented in an artsy aesthetic that appealed to Millennials/Gen Z.
+People have certainly seen oat milk in stores before.
+Still, they didn't pay it any mind until they started seeing it featured on Instagram, frequently presented in an artsy aesthetic that appealed to Millennials and Gen Z.

 Oat Milk